hillwithsmallfields/Simple_client_server/README.md

 ===========

-I wrote this partly as an exercise for reminding myself about socket programming.
-I'll use it as an example for some future learning
+I wrote this partly as an exercise for reminding myself about socket programming, and then went on to use it for learning about using Python's encryption libraries.
+I may later use it as an example for some future learning projects:
-projects:

  * Python's logging facilities
+ * Digital signature